3D Systems (DDD)

 Charles W. Hull, Co-Founder, Executive Vice President, Chief Technology Officer for Regenerative Medicine

-Andrew Johnson, Executive Vice President, Chief Legal Officer and Chief Corporate Development Officer
+Andrew M. Johnson, Executive Vice President, Chief Legal Officer and Chief Corporate Development Officer

-Andrew Johnson has been with 3D Systems for over 16 years, joining the company in July 2006.
-He serves as Executive Vice President, Chief Legal Officer, a role he has held since 2014, and assumed expanded responsibilities as Chief Corporate Development Officer in September 2022.
-In his corporate development capacity, he leads mergers and acquisitions and the establishment of strategic partnerships, having led over 60 M&A transactions for the company.
-Mr. Johnson also served as Interim President and Chief Executive Officer from October 2015 to April 2016 and as interim Chief Financial Officer from October to December 2023.
+Andrew M. Johnson has been with 3D Systems for over 16 years.
+In September 2022, his responsibilities expanded to include Chief Corporate Development Officer, where he leads mergers and acquisitions and the establishment of strategic partnerships.
+He has led over 60 M&A transactions for the company during his tenure.
+Mr. Johnson also served as Interim President and Chief Executive Officer from October 2015 to April 2016.

 AI Analysis | Feedback